 Information and support for service members and their families.
 About the Call Center.

-Resilience is the ability to bounce back from stress.
+Resilience is the ability to bounce back quickly from stress and difficult life events.
 Learning to be more resilient can help your family deal with the demands of military life.

 Keep up to date on child development and parenting information.

 - Know what is normal for your child’s age.
 This can help you have realistic expectations for behavior.

 - Learn how to recognize stress and deal with it in positive ways.
 This can increase your own well-being and show your children healthy ways to deal with challenges.
 Use these resilience tools to help with stressful situations.

 - Check out THRIVE, a free online parenting program from the Defense Department.
 Use it to raise healthy, resilient children from birth to 18.